-Read a variety of informational texts attentively, both independently and within the classroom Use annotation and note-taking to enhance comprehension of texts under consideration, and keep well organized resources useful for review Read assigned works but also read proactively and independently Choose works from multiple genres, cultures, and literary periods Consider keeping a notebook of texts read over time, with notes, annotations, and any relevant student work produced Strategies for Teachers:
+- Read a variety of informational text closely, both independently and within the classroom - Use annotation and note-taking to enhance comprehension of texts under consideration and keep well organized resources useful for review - Read assigned works, but also read proactively and independently - Choose works from multiple genres, cultures, and literary periods - Consider keeping a notebook of texts read over time, with notes, annotations, and any relevant student work produced

-Choose texts of appropriate complexity (see Text Complexity rubric and Lexile ranges) Require reading through multiple modes: group, pairs, individual, in class, out of class, via digital mediums, etc. Provide scaffolding on difficult texts through commentary and interpretation, group discussion, complementary visual texts, and professional annotations as appropriate Require specific textual evidence for all claims and inferences about texts, even in informal discussion Sample Task for Integration:
+- Choose texts of appropriate complexity - Require reading through multiple modes: group, pairs, individual, in class, out of class, via digital mediums, etc. - Provide scaffolding on difficult texts through commentary and interpretation, group discussion, complementary visual texts, and professional annotations as appropriate - Require specific textual evidence for all claims and inferences about texts, even in informal discussion

 Conference with students to set personal literacy goals appropriate to each individual, including a suggested reading list (this list should include varieties of engaging informational text to encourage the student to make choices from informational as well as literary genres).
-Encourage students to brainstorm about types of informational text they might enjoy, such as Motor Sports magazine, various high-interest documentary films relevant memoirs, etc. Students can keep a notebook that includes notes and personal commentary on each text read over the course of the year including any relevant analyses or other work produced in relation to given texts.
-Recommended Vocabulary for Teaching and Learning:
+Encourage students to brainstorm about types of informational text they might enjoy, such as Motor Sports magazine, various high-interest documentary films, relevant memoirs, etc. Students can keep a notebook that includes notes and personal commentary on each text read over the course of the year, including any relevant analyses or other work produced in relation to given texts.

-Literary Fiction Informational Non-Fiction Genre Claim Argument Rhetoric Summary Analysis Annotation Evidence Inference Citation Journal Memoir Periodical Diction Syntax Literary non-fiction Incorporate vocabulary from all RI standards
+Literary Fiction Informational Non-Fiction Genre Rhetoric Summary Analysis Annotation Evidence Inference Citation Journal Memoir Periodical

+Diction Syntax Literary Non-Fiction

+^{}Incorporate vocabulary from all RI standards.

-Writing (W) ELAGSE11-12W1: Write arguments to support claims in an analysis of substantive topics or texts, using valid reasoning and relevant and sufficient evidence. - a.
+ELAGSE11-12W1: Write arguments to support claims in an analysis of substantive topics or texts, using valid reasoning and relevant and sufficient evidence.

+- a.
 Introduce precise, knowledgeable claim(s), establish the significance of the claim(s), distinguish the claim(s) from alternate or opposing claims, and create an organization that logically sequences claim(s), counterclaims, reasons, and evidence. - b.
 Develop claim(s) and counterclaims fairly and thoroughly, supplying the most relevant evidence for each while pointing out the strengths and limitations of both in a manner that anticipates the audience's knowledge level, concerns, values, and possible biases. - c.
-Use words, phrases, and clauses as well as varied syntax to link the major sections of the text, create cohesion, and claify the relationships between claim(s) and reasons, between reasons and evidence, and between claim(s) and counterclaims. - d.
+Use words, phrases, and clauses as well as varied syntax to link the major sections of the text, create cohesion, and clarify the relationships between claim(s) and reasons, between reasons and evidence, and between claim(s) and counterclaims. - relationships between claim(s) and reasons, between reasons and evidence, and between claim(s) and counterclaims. d.
 Establish and maintain a formal style and objective tone while attending to the norms and conventions of the discipline in which they are writing. - e.
 Provide a concluding statement or section that follows from and supports the argument presented.
-Skills/Concepts for Students:

-Produce a debatable thesis or idea that is precise and focused, controlling the content of your essay Readily distinguish the most appropriate supporting evidence (facts, statistics, anecdotes, descriptions, and specific examples) from repetition or extraneous detail Readily distinguish valid reasoning from logical fallacy and understand the strategies used to create fallacies; distinguish between and artfully employ inductive and deductive reasoning Consistently identify and use sufficient evidence based on the nature of argument or claim Effectively address audience bias and counter-claims Consistently choose the most effective organizational structure for argument or claim (comparison/contrast, logical order, etc.) Effectively employ persuasive rhetorical strategies Use transitions effectively Exhibit knowledge of formal manuscript styles including MLA and APA and create citations accordingly Consistently use effective and unique strategies for conclusion, avoiding simple restatement or introduction of new ideas Strategies for Teachers:
+- Produce a controlling thesis or idea that is precise and focused, controlling the content of your essay - Readily distinguish the most appropriate supporting evidence from repetition or extraneous detail - Readily distinguish valid reasoning from logical fallacy and understand the strategies used to create fallacies - Consistently identify and use sufficient evidence based on the nature of argument or claim - Effectively address audience bias and counter-claims - Consistently choose the most effective organizational structure for argument or claim (comparison/contrast, logical order, etc.) - Effectively employ persuasive rhetorical strategies - Use transitions effectively - Exhibit knowledge of formal manuscript styles including MLA and APA, and create citations accordingly - Consistently use effective and unique strategies for conclusion, avoiding simple restatement or introduction of new ideas